lucyinthesky2111/milestone-project-one/README.md

 Icons used are from [Font Awesome](https://fontawesome.com/).

 ### Logo
-The logo was created from a template on [Design.com](https://www.design.com/).
+* The logo was created from a template on [Design.com](https://www.design.com/).
 The background of the logo was removed using [Canva](https://www.canva.com/).
+* For convenience, clicking the logo on the navbar will always take the user back to the Homepage.

 ### Favicons
-The favicon was generated using [Favicon.io](https://favicon.io/).
+* The favicon was generated using [Favicon.io](https://favicon.io/).
+* The favicon is the Clutch Kings College logo.

 # Technologies Used
 ## Languages